 Today, we will tell you the measures you can take to prevent Deep Vein Thrombosis and lead a healthier and pain-free life.

-1) Consider Compression Stockings To Encourage Healthy Blood Circulation
+1) Consider DVT Stockings To Encourage Healthy Blood Circulation

 Compression stockings are one of the most practical measures you can take to prevent blood clots and, thus, the prevention of pulmonary embolism.
 Compression stockings are found in 2 lengths that are knee-length and thigh-length.
 These stockings apply graduated compression to the leg to ensure a better flow of blood throughout your legs.
-So, buy your compression stockings from novomedshop to get the best quality and functionality.
+So, buy your graduated DVT stockings from Novomedshop to get the best quality and functionality.

 The stockings are available in different levels of compressions based on the patient’s underlying condition and need.
 However, it is important to check with your doctor for the type and compression level you may need.